infranodus/llamaindex-chat-with-docs/README.md

-# Chat with Any Docs using LlamaIndex and Streamlit
+# Chat with Any Docs using LlamaIndex, Streamlit, and any LLM Model (including DeepSeek)

 Upload your own set of documents and chat with them using a model of your choice.
+You can use it with the open-source DeepSeek R1 model as well, just specify the details in the settings.

-It's a modified version of [StreamLit for LlamaIndex example](https://github.com/streamlit/llamaindex-chat-with-streamlit-docs) where you can actually upload your own files (PDF, TXT, DOCX, CSVs, etc.) and chat with them.
+This app is a modified version of [StreamLit for LlamaIndex example](https://github.com/streamlit/llamaindex-chat-with-streamlit-docs) where you can actually upload your own files (PDF, TXT, DOCX, CSVs, etc.) and chat with them.
 The original version is using a hardcoded folder.
+I also added a possibility to use open-source models here, not only GPT-4o.

 ## Overview of the App